plone/training/zpt.rst

   * Templating XML/HTML using special Attributes

-  * Using TAL we include TALES-Expressions into html
+  * Using TAL we include expressions into html

 * TALES: "TAL Expression Syntax"

-  * defines how the expressions Ausdrücke, welche die TAL-Anweisungen auswerten, notiert werden müssen, damit der Zugriff auf Objekte, Eigenschaften und Methoden funktioniert
+  * defines the syntax and semantics of these expressions

 * METAL: "Macro Expansion for TAL"

   * this enables us to combine, re-use and nest templates together

 TAL and METAL are written like html-attribues (url, src, title).
-TALES are written like the values of these attributes.
+TALES are written like the values of html-attributes.
 A typical TAL-Statement looks like this:

 .. code-block:: html